-Selena Gomez, The Weeknd And Bella Hadid All In Paris At The Same Time
+Selena Gomez, The Weeknd, And Bella Hadid All In Paris At The Same Time

 This isn’t even an accidental tour stop for Tesfaye, who is playing in Paris this week.
 It coincides with Paris Fashion Week, a time when Bella Hadid will most definitely be in town.
 However, the Daily Mail is reporting that Selena will be with The Weeknd throughout much of the European leg of his tour.
 She reportedly flew to Amsterdam and met up with her boyfriend for his show there before heading to Paris together.

-Bella Hadid and The Weeknd split up back in November and although their separation wasn’t explosive, it was still painful since they were together for a year and a half.
+Bella Hadid and The Weeknd split up back in November, and although their separation wasn’t explosive, it was still painful since they were together for a year and a half.
 There were rumors that she was mad at Selena for dating her man because the two of them were reportedly friends.
 While not incredibly close, Bella and Selena do run with some of the same people, or at least they did.
-At this point, it doesn’t look like they will be having sleepovers and sharing girl talk anytime soon but there isn’t an active hatred or feud between them.
+At this point, it doesn’t look like they will be having sleepovers and sharing girl talk anytime soon, but there isn’t an active hatred or feud between them.
 Instead, Bella opened up to Teen Vogue about the Abel Tesfaye split earlier this month.

 A post shared by The Weeknd (@theweeknd) on